hpyhacking/peatio/docs/architecture.md

 #### Peatio SDK

-Peatio SDK is a javascript SDK we maintain for running QA Test scenario Use Peatio SDK to interact with the server side backengs such as Peatio and Barong.
+Peatio SDK is a javascript SDK we maintain for running QA Test scenarios.
+Use Peatio SDK to interact with the server side backends such as Peatio and Barong.

 [Peatio SDK](https://github.com/rubykube/peatio-workbench)

 #### Coinhub

-Blockchain gateway from kubernetes to external Blockchain API's
+Blockchain gateway from Kubernetes to external Blockchain APIs.

 [Coinhub project](https://github.com/rubykube/coinhub)

 ### Barong

-Barong is a KYC OAuth 2.0 provider
+Barong is a KYC OAuth 2.0 provider.
-Barong replace the KYC, 2FA, Phone verification from legacy Peatio.
+Barong replace the KyC, 2FA, phone verification from legacy Peatio.

-Barong manage roles and kyc level across all applications from the RKCP.
+Barong manage roles and KyC level across all applications from the RKCP.
-It's easy to extend by using the EventAPI or Rest API.
+It's easy to extend by using the EventAPI or REST API.

 [Barong project](https://github.com/rubykube/barong)

 ### Cryptobase

-Cryptobase is a base boilerplate Angular/React/Vue.js implementation of the Peatio frontend Unfortunately we don't have an open-source implementation yet.
+Cryptobase is a base boilerplate Angular/React/Vue.js implementation of the Peatio frontend.
+Unfortunately, we don't have an open-source implementation yet.

 ### Arke

-Arke is the missing tool for connecting a liquidity network on your exchange Arke is an Open-Source Crypto-Currency Arbitrage platform
+Arke is the missing tool for connecting a liquidity network on your exchange.
+Arke is an Open-Source Crypto-Currency Arbitrage platform.

 ## Stage and QA Environment